-This Pressure Cooker Southwest Pinto Bean Chard Risotto takes a southwestern turn, with the addition of green chiles and spicy pepper cheese.
+Southwest Pinto Bean Chard Risotto takes a southwestern turn, with the addition of green chiles and spicy pepper cheese.
+This easy pressure cooker risotto recipe can be made in just 4 minutes!

 Risotto is one of my favorite dishes to make in the pressure cooker.
 Quick and infinitely adaptable by changing out ingredients and seasonings, a pressure cooker transforms short-grain rice from raw to creamy-toothy in 4 minutes.